AhmedAlYousif-AI/QNV82YgDVqIkLe5Q/README.md

 # Term Deposit Marketing

 Introduction:
-Building a Machine Learning Model that could predict which factor from the given information of the customers will improve the success rate of the calls for Finance and Banking field.
+Built a Machine Learning Model that could predict which factor from the given information of the customers will improve the success rate of the calls for Finance and Banking field.